-With the recent discovery of nearby Göbekli Tepe, the city of Şanlıurfa has been placed firmly on the tourist map.
+With the recent discovery of nearby Göbekli Tepe, the city of Şanlıurfa has been placed firmly on Turkey’s tourism map.
 But Urfa, as most people call it, is an essential destination in its own right.
-In addition to being the likely birthplace of Abraham, Urfa is also home to significant Roman tombs and mosaics.
+In addition to being the possible birthplace of Abraham, Urfa is also home to significant Roman tombs and mosaics.
 And the new Şanlıurfa Museum, which focuses on the province’s many Neolithic settlements, is arguably the country’s finest.
 In this Urfa guide, we’ll be covering it all.

 The city was only named Şanlıurfa (‘Glorious Urfa’) in the 20th century, but most people still call it by its former and simpler name, Urfa.
 It was also formerly known as Edessa, a name chosen by Alexander the Great.

 As the birthplace of civilization, Urfa’s full history is incredibly long and complex.
 All of the locations mentioned below focus on a different aspect of the city’s history, and we’ll be getting into more detail as the Urfa guide progresses.

 Most people stay several nights in the city, using it as a base for day trips to Göbekli Tepe and Harran.
 Within the city center, one full day is enough to see all the sites mentioned below on foot.

 It would be a good idea to tour the city center on your first day, as the Şanlıurfa Museum provides excellent information on the other important sites throughout the region.

 Abraham, born sometime in the 20th century BC, is regarded in Judaism, Christianity and Islam as the forefather of the prophets.
 Accordingly, these religions are often referred to collectively as the Abrahamic faiths.